 Psychology of Survival

 Survival can be more dependent on the person than the situation.
 If you become lost or injured, you have a better chance of surviving if you remain patient, calm and confident.
 Survival under difficult conditions also depends on how well you are prepared for your trip.
 Hope for the best but prepare for the worst.

-If you are planning a backcountry trip in Quttinirpaaq, ask yourself these questions:
+If you are planning a backcountry trip, ask yourself these questions:

 - Do you have experience in wilderness travel?